richardbvu/coin-finale/README.md

 * CSS
 * API

+This project was intentionally developed using an API to demonstrate my proficiency in handling APIs.

 # Lessons Learned
 I've learned countless lessons that I'm proud of.
 Here's some lessons that I'd like to share: